-SGI Cluster Manager supports SAN configurations using the TP9100, TP9300, and TP9500 RAIDs.
+SGI Cluster Manager works on supported SGI RAID configurations.
 Each member in the cluster should be connected to storage using multiple paths so that service failovers are minimized.
 Ideally, the two shared quorum partitions should be on separate FC controllers at the front end, separate HBAs on the Altix, and on separate RAID logical units (LUNs) or RAID arrays if possible.
 They should be at least 10 MB in size and the partition type must be linux.